Ranveer Singh: Career fluctuations and Dhurandhar (2020–present)

 In 2021, Singh hosted the television game show The Big Picture, which aired on Colors TV.
 He reprised his role as Simmba in Shetty's action film Sooryavanshi in an extended cameo.
 Singh then portrayed cricketer Kapil Dev in Kabir Khan's 83, a sports film based on the 1983 Cricket World Cup.
 Initially planned for a 2020 release, 83 was delayed several times owing to casting and pre-production that postponed filming, and later due to the COVID-19 pandemic in India.
 Reviews for the film were positive, with praise for Singh's portrayal of Dev.
 The film failed to recoup its large ₹270 crore investment.
 Singh's performance won him his third Filmfare Award for Best Actor.

 Singh's first film release of 2022 was Jayeshbhai Jordaar, a satire about female infanticide in India.
 Anna M.M.
 Vetticad of Firstpost disliked the film but commended him for "transform[ing] his body, body language and demeanour, his posture, his walk, his gestures and his entire personality" for the part, similar to how he had "metamorphosed" to play Dev in 83.
 Following this, both he and Varun Sharma played dual roles of identical pairs of twin brothers separated at birth in Shetty's ensemble comedy Cirkus (2022), a remake of the 1982 film Angoor, which was based on William Shakespeare's play Comedy of Errors.
 In a scathing review, Nandini Ramnath of Scroll.in dismissed Singh's performance as "consistently lacklustre".
 Both Jayeshbhai Jordar and Cirkus were commercially unsuccessful.

 In 2023, Singh starred in Karan Johar's romantic comedy Rocky Aur Rani Kii Prem Kahaani, opposite Alia Bhatt.
 Johar based the character of Rocky on gym rat influencers from West Delhi; in preparation, Singh spent time with one such influencer named Yuvraj Dua, learning his dialect and mannerisms.
 He also trained in Kathak for a sequence in which he had to dance to "Dola Re Dola".
 Mayank Shekhar believed that he "owns this role like nothing short of an inimitable rock-star", while Anupama Chopra wrote that he "combines the charm offensive with moments of vulnerability and tears with great aplomb".
 Earning over ₹350 crore worldwide, it emerged as one of the year's highest-grossing Hindi films.
 He received another Best Actor nomination at Filmfare.
 Singh once again played Simmba in Shetty's action sequel Singham Again (2024), alongside an ensemble cast.
 Despite disliking the film, NDTV's Saibal Chatterjee considered Singh to be its "brightest spark" and commended his comic timing.
 Singham Again had modest box-office returns on its high production budget.
-He will next lead Aditya Dhar's Dhurandhar, an action thriller film.